-You must take COMM-1371, COMM-1381, or COMM-1391 each semester after completing COMM-1211.
-After satisfying the major requirement, additional workshop hours will count toward the 126 hours required for the degree.
+You must take COMM-1371 or COMM-3371 each semester after completing COMM-1211.
+After satisfying the major requirement, additional practicum hours will count toward the 126 hours required for the degree.
 Internships may be substituted for two of these hours.

-29 HOURS INTERACTIVE MEDIA COURSES REQUIRED
+29 HOURS INTERACTIVE MEDIA REQUIRED